TimeBreaker/MARL-resources-collection/README.md

 ### Other Reviews (Before 2019)
 * If multi-agent learning is the answer, what is the question?
 * Multiagent learning is not the answer.
 It is the question
+* Is multiagent deep reinforcement learning the answer or the question?
+A brief survey   Note that *A Survey and Critique of Multiagent Deep Reinforcement Learning* is an updated version of this paper with the same authors.
 * Evolutionary Dynamics of Multi-Agent Learning: A Survey
 * (Worth reading although they're not recent reviews.)